Pythm/ad-Lightwand/README.md

 ### 🔄 Manual Changes to Lights

-If you've configured all your lights to your liking, the normal automation should suffice for day-to-day use.
+If you've configured all your lights to your liking, the automagical automation should suffice for day-to-day use.
 However, there are times when you may need to make **manual adjustments**, such as for special events or when the automation doesn't match your needs.

 > [!NOTE]
 > Manual changes will **persist** until: